How To Add Canonical Tag In Joomla In 3 Minutes

 - When users access your site through multiple URLs.

 For example: https:/www.domain.com, http://domain.com, http://domain.com/index.php, etc. It’s best to pick 1 URL and redirects them all to the one.
+You can learn how to redirect a link in Joomla with this guide.

 Read more: 9 Do and Don’t when solving duplicate content.

-Hope you can successfully implemented it.
+I hope you can successfully implement it.

 Learn more about SEO: